manishrps/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_07_Lab7_Ex1_Implement_AIP.md

 **IMPORTANT:** You should not perform this task until you have waited 24 since you completed the prior task.
 After creating the sensitivity label and label policy in task 2, it takes 24 hours for the label and label policy to propagate through the Microsoft 365 system.

-**You will know when the propagation is complete and that you can continue with this task when you get to step 13 and you see the Sensitivity label group in the Word ribbon.** If this group does not appear, then the label provisioning process has not finished.
+**You will know when the propagation is complete and that you can continue with this task when you get to step 14 and you see the Sensitivity label group in the Word ribbon.** If this group does not appear, then the label provisioning process has not finished.
 If this occurs, then wait until your next break time in class and check this again.

 1. You should still be logged into LON-CL1 as the **Admin** account, and you should be logged into Microsoft 365 as **Holly Dickson**.

-2. You must first sign out of Microsoft 365 as Holly and sign back in as Alex Wilber.
+2. To validate the sensitivity label that you created in the prior task, you must first sign out of Microsoft 365 as Holly and sign back in as Alex Wilber. <br/>

 	In your Edge browser, select the **Microsoft 365 admin center** tab, and then select the circle with Holly Dickson's HD initials in the upper right corner of the screen.
 In the **Holly Dickson** window, select **Sign out**.

 3. Once you are signed out, close all the tabs in your Edge browser except for the **Sign out** tab.